Skip to content

 views 0 Last updated

-fullstackhero’s composition root is two real lines:
+fullstackhero’s composition root is src/Host/FSH.Starter.Api/Program.cs, and it’s short.
+Condensed:

-src/Host/FSH.Starter.Api/Program.cs
+// src/Host/FSH.Starter.Api/Program.cs (condensed)

 var builder = WebApplication.CreateBuilder(args);